Faster and Memory-Efficient Training of Sequential Recommendation Models for Large Catalogs: Results

-\textbf{Effect of negative sampling on the NDCG metric}.
-For that, we conduct a separate analysis for the \cem{} loss function.
-Figure~\ref{fig:negative} presents the relationship between \textit{ns} and NDCG.
-Again, the impact of \textit{ns} varies across datasets.
-In most cases, the metric increases with \textit{ns} up to a certain point, after which it stabilizes or slightly decreases with a more prominent decrease for \textit{Gowalla}, likely due to overfitting.
-For the \textit{MegaMarket} dataset, the influence of \textit{ns} is also less prominent.
-Minor variations in the metric values depending on \textit{sl} suggest a low model sensitivity to this parameter.
+\textbf{Effect of negative sampling on NDCG.} Figure~\ref{fig:negative} presents the relationship between $ns$ and NDCG@10 for the \cem{} loss.
+In most cases, the metric increases with $ns$ up to a certain point, after which it stabilizes or slightly decreases.
+The decrease is most prominent for Gowalla, likely due to overfitting, while for MegaMarket the influence of $ns$ is less pronounced throughout.
+Minor variations with $sl$ confirm the low sensitivity to sequence length observed in the power law analysis above.

-\textbf{Should we increase several dimensions simultaneously?} To summarize specific dependencies, we use two approaches: Spearman correlation analysis and feature importance from the Random Forest model.
-The correlation analysis quantifies the relationships between training hyperparameters and evaluation metrics (NDCG@10, Coverage@10, and Surprisal@10).
-Complementarily, feature importance is assessed using the Random Forest model, which utilizes hyperparameters as input to predict quality metrics.
-The models were constructed separately for each dataset and achieved an \(R^2 > 0.95\), highlighting the relative contribution of the hyperparameters in the success of a \sr.

-Figures~\ref{fig:correlations} and~\ref{fig:importance} present the results of the Spearman correlation analysis and feature importance as determined by the Random Forest model. \textbf{The \textit{bs} and the \textit{ns} influence model quality the most}, followed by sequence length.
-The importance of interactions such as \textit{bs-ns} and \textit{sl-bs} also stands out, indicating that optimizing these combinations can further enhance performance.